-Not too long ago, Microsoft introduced an exciting extension to office 365 known as Microsoft Flow.
-It is a cloud-based service that allows you to create automated workflows between your favorite applications and services.
+Not too long ago, Microsoft introduced an exciting extension to Microsoft 365 known as Microsoft Flow.
+It’s a cloud-based service that allows you to create automated workflows between your favorite applications and services.

 Microsoft Flow is particularly useful for Dynamics 365 users because it gives them the power to build workflows that automate time-consuming business tasks and processes without having to rely on IT departments and developers.